Updated: Apr 26

 Physiological Causes (Irritation of the Brain)

-There are of course other physiological causes of convulsions.
+There are of course other physiological causes of seizures.
 The brain is a sensitive organ and needs things to be within pretty tight tolerances.
-The following problems may cause a convulsion:
+The following problems may cause a seizure:

 blow to the head